bofh-m3/bofh-m3.github.io/_posts/2019-01-10-Detector-Password-Reminder.md

 ---
 layout: single
-title: "CURE - Password Reminder"
+title: "CURE - Detector Password Reminder"
 excerpt: "CURE - The homebrewed monitoring solution.
 In this post I'll describe the steps for setting up a detector monitoring our homebrewed Password Reminder solution."
 date: 2019-01-10
 comments: true